Ana Mendieta, the Cuban-American performance artist was an unapologetic feminist who asked profound questions about

-Still very much making waves, earlier this year Chicago played a key role in Dior’s January Haute Couture show in 2020.
-The show itself took place within the womb of a female deity and hanging within were giant 3 meter high embroidered banners all focused around Chicago’s key question: What If Women Ruled the World?.
+Still very much making waves, Chicago recently played a key role in Dior’s January Haute Couture show in 2020.
+The show itself took place within the womb of a female deity and hanging within were giant 3-meter-high embroidered banners all focused around Chicago’s key question: What If Women Ruled the World?.
 The art and fashion worlds collided on this occasion and joined forces to remind the world that there is still much to be done for equality.

 A personal favorite of mine, Georgia O’Keeffe was an American artist whose name, for most people, conjures up the image of her close-up flower paintings.
 She is often referred to as the “mother of American modernism”, as O’Keeffe was one of the few women artists thrust into the New York gallery-sphere as early as the 1920s.
 O’Keeffe was celebrated for her individualistic spirit, her lack of care for criticism (most of which was influenced by Freudian readings anyway), and her innovative depiction of form.

-However, whilst O’Keeffe’s contemporaries praised her work for her apparent inclusion of sensual, female imagery in her work, O’Keeffe refused to join the feminist art movement or cooperate with any “any women” projects.
+However, whilst O’Keeffe’s contemporaries praised her work for her apparent inclusion of sensual, female imagery in her work, O’Keeffe refused to join the feminist art movement or cooperate with any “women-only” projects.
 She hated being called a “woman artist” and famously was angered by her inclusion in Chicago’s Dinner Party.
 Despite this, O’Keeffe is a feminist icon.
 Her fiery personality and iconic works have influenced generations of feminist artists – regardless of whether she wanted them to, or not.